Subspecialty Certification in Neurocritical Care

 To be eligible for this exam, applicants must:

 - Medical License: Have a currently registered full and unrestricted license to practice medicine in the U.S. or Canada.
-Applicants are required to immediately inform the ABS of any conditions or restrictions in force on any active medical license they hold.
+Applicants are required to inform the ABS of any conditions or restrictions in force on any active medical license they hold.

-- Professional Activity: Be actively and primarily engaged in the practice of neurocritical care as indicated by holding full surgical privileges in this discipline at an accredited health care institution, or be currently engaged in pursuing additional graduate education in another recognized surgical specialty.
+- Professional Activity: Be actively and primarily engaged in the practice of NCC as indicated by holding full surgical privileges in this discipline at an accredited health care institution, or be currently engaged in pursuing additional graduate education in another recognized surgical specialty.
 An exception to this requirement is active military duty.